tinymce/tinymce-docs/cloud-deployment-guide/editor-plugin-version.md

 ### Selecting specific version numbers

-Support for requesting specific versions of TinyMCE 5.0 should work in a similar way as Tinymce 4.
-In the meantime, there are 3 release channels available, see the section below.
+Support for requesting specific versions of TinyMCE 5.0 should work same as Tinymce 4.
+In the meantime, there are three release channels available, see the section below.

 ### dev, testing, and stable releases